SamuelMarks/samuelmarks.github.io/ml-switcheroo/_sources/IDEAS.md.txt

 Compare same architecture, precision, hyperparameters across different datasets and accelerators.
 Show performance from each ML framework, in order to confidently—and with evidence—make haughty claims like:
 > "ml-switcheroo speeds up ML by up to XXX%"

+## Novel source/target frameworks

+### Math for theorem provers

+To/fro Lean or Coq.
+Maybe u